 - Senior Research Fellow, The Queen's College

-Infants are a focus of my research and especially how their sounds, looks and smells strongly influence the adult brain.
-The ERC is funding our research to better understand the parent-infant relationship which may also help to shape the way we can intervene when things go awry, e.g. in sleep deprivation or post-natal depression.
+Infants are a focus of my research and especially how their cute looks, sounds and smells strongly influence the adult brain.
+The ERC is funding our research to better understand the developing parent-infant relationship which may also help to shape the way we can intervene when things go awry, e.g. in sleep deprivation or post-natal depression.

-When pleasure systems become unbalanced, it can be very difficult to rebalance the brain.
-One of my main interests is to help advance our understanding of the effects of war and disaster for which we have setup Scars of War Foundation at The Queen's College.
+We also focus on the neural mechanisms of music as part of the Music in Brain centre at Aarhus University, funded by the Danish National Research Foundation.
+Equally, we are working to advance our understanding of the effects of war and disaster for which we have setup Scars of War Foundation at The Queen's College.
 One current project is investigating the brain changes related to post-traumatic stress-disorder in war veterans.

-Overall, the time is now ripe for modern neuroscience to study the many faces of pleasure, opening up for new treatments and perhaps even better lives.
+Overall, the time is now ripe for modern neuroscience to study the many faces of hedonia and eudaimonia, opening up for new treatments and perhaps even better lives.